Deutschlandsender Herzberg/Elster: Construction

 The Deutschlandsender III used a 325 m tall guyed steel lattice mast of triangular cross section.
 This was used as a mast radiator and was therefore mounted on a 0.75 m high steatite insulator.
-At the top of the mast there was a lens-like electrical lengthening structure with a diameter of 25 m and a height of 4 m.
+At the top of the mast was a lens-like electrical lengthening structure with a diameter of 25 m and a height of 4 m.

 Because the mast was under high voltage during transmission, the aircraft warning lighting was realized in a very unconventional manner.
 On small poles near the mast multiple rotating searchlights were mounted which illuminated the lens-like structure on the top.

 It was planned to expand the facility to a circle group antenna.
 Therefore, ten 275 m tall masts should be built on a circle with a diameter of 1425 m around the central mast.
 In 1944 construction of a backup antenna in form of a triangle antenna, carried by three 150 m tall masts, forming a triangle with 210 m sidelength, started on the location of the planned mast No. 9.
 This antenna could not be completed as a result of the war.

 On 21 April 1945 the transmitter was severely damaged by Allied bombing.
 The mast remained unimpaired, but it was dismantled by the Soviet occupation troops, a task that lasted from July 1946 to 23 December 1947.
 The other parts of the facility were dismantled in 1959, when waterworks were built on the former station area.
 Nevertheless, there are still some remnants of the base visible at the location.

 It is unknown what happened to the mast after it was dismantled.
-It is sometimes claimed that it was rebuilt in the Ukraine, as "Kiev" was scrawled on the containers the components were transported in.
+It is sometimes claimed that it was rebuilt in Ukraine, as "Kiev" was scrawled on the containers the components were transported in.